jocerfranquiz/kladia/README.md

     print({g.to_dict()})  # {'graph': {0: {'color': 'red', 0: {'weight': 1}}}}

 For convenience, Graph class only manage dictionaries for graphs, nodes and links.
 Properties has not restrictions whatsoever.
+Feel free to review the notes in [NOTES.rst](https://raw.githubusercontent.com/jocerfranquiz/kladia/main/NOTES.rst) for more information.

 ## Why Kladia?